David Morrell looks star bound after blistering Alantez Fox in four rounds - The Ring

 “I love fighting here in Minnesota.
 This is a great opportunity to fight in front of my fans here.
 It really motivates me.”

-Though Fox (28-3-1, 13 KOs) was saved by the corner, which corner was curious, since the FOX broadcast team said the towel from Morrell’s side, not his, he left stunned.
+Though Fox (28-3-1, 13 KOs) was saved by the corner, which corner was in question.
+The FOX broadcast team said the towel came from Morrell’s side, not his.

 In the fourth round, Morrell busted Fox across the face with a short left to the jaw with around 2:00 left in the round.
 Fox fell forward as referee Mark Nelson reached a count of nine.